libretto-ai/openai-py/README.md

 Parameters:

-- `chat_id` / `ip_chat_id`: The id of a "chat session" - if the chat API is
-    being used in a conversational context, then the same chat id can be provided so that the events are grouped together, in order.
+- `chat_id`: The id of a "chat session" - if the chat API is being used in a conversational context, then the same chat id can be provided so that the events are grouped together, in order.
 If not provided, this will be left blank.

 OpenAI-only parameters:

-These parameters can only be passed to the `create()` methods of the patched OpenAI client.
+The following parameters can be specified in the `libretto` object that has been added to the base OpenAI `create` call interface:

-- `ip_template_chat`: The chat _template_ to record for chat requests.
+- `template_chat`: The chat _template_ to record for chat requests.
 This is a list of dictionaries with the following keys:

   - `role`: The role of the speaker.
 Either `"system"`, `"user"` or `"ai"`.
   - `content`: The content of the message.
 This can be a string or a template string with `{}` placeholders.